mulindierick/JavaScript-Data-Structures-and-Algorithms/notes.md

 ### Space complexity

-space that an algorithm takes up as the size of the input increases How much additional memory do we need in order to run the code in our algorithm as the size of input increases
+Space that an algorithm takes up as the size of the input increases.
+How much additional memory do we need in order to run the code in our algorithm as the size of input increases

 #### auxillary space complexity
-space taken up by the algorithm only, excluding the space taken up by the inputs
+Space taken up by the algorithm only, excluding the space taken up by the inputs

 * Primitives take up constant space eg boolean, null, numbers, undefined
 * Strings require O(n) space ( where n is the length of the String)
 * reference types require O(n) space where n is length for arrays or number of keys for objects

 #### Big O of objects
-use objects when you need unordered items
+Use objects when you need unordered items
-Insertion and removal is O(1) because objects have no order

 * Insertion - O(1)
 * removal - O(1)